noelquirke/Site4SoreEyes/README.md

 <h3>Content</h3>
   <ul>
   <li>https://en.wikipedia.org/ - Use for providing information on common eye conditions, also providing links for further information.</li>
-  <li>https://www.specsavers.ie/- provided information on the best frames for the right face shapes.</li>
+  <li>https://www.specsavers.ie/- Provided information on the best frames for the right face shapes.</li>
   </ul>

   <h3>Tools Used</h3>
   <ul>
-  <li>https://www.birme.net/ - used to resize all the images so they match.</li>
+  <li>https://www.birme.net/ - Used to resize all the images so they match.</li>
-  <li>https://tinyjpg.com/ - was used to compress the images for smoother and faster performance.</li>
+  <li>https://tinyjpg.com/ - Was used to compress the images for smoother and faster performance.</li>
-  <li>https://www.google.com/maps/search/opticians/ - this tool was used to provide information on the users local Opticians.</li>
+  <li>https://www.google.com/maps/search/opticians/ - This tool was used to provide information on the users local Opticians.</li>
-  <li>https://autoprefixer.github.io/ - this was used to parses my CSS and add vendor prefixes.</li>
+  <li>https://autoprefixer.github.io/ - This was used to parses my CSS and add vendor prefixes.</li>
-  <li>https://mycolor.space/ - this site was used to match the colour schemes on the page, as shades.</li>
+  <li>https://mycolor.space/ - This site was used to match the colour schemes on the page, as shades.</li>
   </ul>

 <h3>Media</h3>